 On the other hand, while many of their pieces certainly look great, people tend to overestimate their quality, which is partially how they get away with charging some pretty high prices.

-Fortunately, you don’t have to look far to find a wide range of West Elm alternatives that offer different styles, comparable quality, and (in some cases) better pricing.
+Fortunately, you don’t have to look far to find a wide range of similar brands that make great West Elm alternatives, who offer different styles, comparable quality, and (in some cases) better pricing.

-Below you’ll find dozens of other stylish and affordable furniture stores like West Elm where you can find cool, modern and well made pieces for your place.
+We’ve put together a list of the best furniture stores like West Elm where you can find cool, modern and well made pieces for your place.

 Not surprisingly, one of the best West Elm alternatives is also one of its closest competitors.

-Crate & Barrel sells a wide selection of high-quality houseware across a lot of different categories.
-It’s a good place to buy everything from small kitchen gadgets to big-ticket furniture pieces, all at prices that are fairly comparable to West Elm’s.
+It’s a good place to buy everything from small kitchen gadgets to a big-ticket statement piece, all in a price range that’s fairly comparable to West Elm’s.

-A division of Crate & Barrel, CB2 has a similar aesthetic but is geared toward younger shoppers.
+A division of Crate & Barrel, CB2 offers a similar aesthetic but is geared toward younger shoppers.

 A stylish furniture store with a philosophy you can easily get behind, The Citizenry is based on the principle that our homes should reflect the journeys we take.